abhinavg916/meal-recipe-finder/README.md

 # Meal Recipe Finder
-- A web page, where you can enter the name of a dish that you want information  (or recipe) on into a search input field.
+- A single page web application, where you can enter the name of a dish that you want information  (or recipe) on into a search input field.
 Once you find the required information (or recipe), you can display it on the web page.
 - API provided by [TheMealDB](https://www.themealdb.com/)

 ## Tech Used